E-commerce

 Summary

-Short answer: no, they are not synonyms.
+Short answer: no, they are not synonyms

-Useful internal wording
+Useful wording internally

-You can say: “we do e-commerce on our D2C and e-commerce on marketplace X” rather than “we do marketplace” if what you mean is “we are present on a marketplace.”
+You can say: “we do e-commerce on our D2C and e-commerce on marketplace X” rather than “we do marketplace” if what you mean is “we are present on a marketplace”.

 Why the confusion is common